I will introduce how to use the data_locks table to check useful locks in MySQL 8

 [mysqld] performance_schema_events_statements_history_long_size=20000

-all executed queries, performance_schema_events_statements_history_long_size performance_schema_events_statements_history_long_size is 10,000, the first query will be deleted when the 10,001st query is inserted.
-Therefore, if you know the specific execution source (such as a batch process different from the web server), it may be better to use the events_statements_history table.
+`performance_schema_events_statements_history_long_size` is 10,000 records, when the 10,001st record is inserted, the 1st record is deleted.
+Therefore, if you know the specific source of the execution (e.g., a batch process different from the web server), it might be better to use the `events_statements_history` table.

-The events_statements_history table stores the number of items set in
+The events_statements_history table performance_schema_events_statements_history_size stores the number of entries set by

-performance_schema_events_statements_history_size performance_schema_events_statements_history_size is 10 items, which is a little insufficient, but this setting can also be changed in my.cnf (requires restarting).
+.
+The default automatic size setting for performance_schema_events_statements_history_size is 10 entries, which is a bit insufficient, but this can also be changed in my.cnf (restart required)

 summary